 A company may avail of the fast track process for restoration of a dissolved company by presenting the application together with all outstanding returns and relevant fees by recorded delivery to the Companies Registration Office.

-- The director or secretary will be asked to complete a form applying for FastTrack process.
+- The director or secretary will be asked to sign the form when we are applying through the FastTrack process

 - Amendments may need to be made to the documentation presented or extra forms may need to be completed where the company records are not up to date.
 The Companies Registration Office will contact the presenter of the documents for these

-- In the event that extra forms need to be completed, extra fees will be payable
+- Where additional forms are completed, extra fees will be payable

 - If the company has increased its share capital since the last documentation was lodged, the company will not be able to avail of the FastTrack process